rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 - Purpose of state

 1. **_Mapping Configuration to Real World_**: State files are blueprints of all the resources that terraform manages.
-It records the identity of the resouce it creates in this state file.
-Each resouce will have a unique id.
+It records the identity of the resource it creates in this state file.
+Each resource will have a unique id.
 2. **_Tracking Metadata_**: It also tracks the metadata details such as resource dependencies.
-When deleting a resouce with dependicies, terraform will rely on the state file.
+When deleting a resource with dependicies, terraform will rely on the state file.
 3. **_Performance_**: When dealing with 100s and 1000s of resources, distributed
    across multiple providers, it is not feasible for terraform to reconcile